-- (a) Reimbursement for eligible recipients admitted to a hospital receiving services at an inappropriate level of care will be made at rates reflecting the level of care actually received.
-The number of days covered by the MAD program is determined based only upon medical necessity for an acute level of hospital care. - (b) When it is determined that an eligible recipient no longer requires acute-level care but does require a lower level of institutional care, and when placement in such care cannot be located, a DRG hospital will be reimbursed for "awaiting placement" days.
+(a) Reimbursement for eligible recipients admitted to a hospital receiving services at an inappropriate level of care will be made at rates reflecting the level of care actually received.
+The number of days covered by the MAD program is determined based only upon medical necessity for an acute level of hospital care.

+(b) When it is determined that an eligible recipient no longer requires acute-level care but does require a lower level of institutional care, and when placement in such care cannot be located, a DRG hospital will be reimbursed for "awaiting placement" days.
 Reimbursement will be made at the weighted average rate paid by the department in the preceding calendar year for the level of care needed.
 There is no limit on the number of covered "awaiting placement" days as long as those days are medically necessary.
 However, the hospital is encouraged to make every effort to secure appropriate placement for the eligible recipient as soon as possible.
-During "awaiting placement" days, no ancillary services will be paid, but medically necessary physician visits will be reimbursed. - (6) Indirect medical education (IME) adjustment: To help cover the cost of residency programs, each acute care hospital that qualifies as a teaching hospital will receive an IME payment adjustment, which covers the increased operating or patient care costs that are associated with approved intern and resident programs.
-The IME payment adjustment is subject to available state and federal funding, as determined by the department and shall not exceed any amounts specified in the medicaid state plan.
+During "awaiting placement" days, no ancillary services will be paid, but medically necessary physician visits will be reimbursed.

+(6) Indirect medical education (IME) adjustment: Effective August 1, 1992, each acute care hospital that qualifies as a teaching hospital will receive an IME payment adjustment, which covers the increased operating or patient care costs that are associated with approved intern and resident programs.
+The IME payment adjustment is subject to available state and federal funding, as determined by the department and shall not exceed any amounts specified in the medicaid state plan. (a) In order to qualify as a teaching hospital and be deemed eligible for an IME adjustment, the hospital must:

-- (a) In order to qualify as a teaching hospital and be deemed eligible for an IME adjustment, the hospital must: - (i) be licensed by the state of New Mexico; and - (ii) be reimbursed on a DRG basis under the plan; and - (iii) have 125 or more full-time equivalent (FTE) residents enrolled in approved teaching programs or operate a nationally-accredited primary care residency program.
+- (i) be licensed by the state of New Mexico; and - (ii) be reimbursed on a DRG basis under the plan; and - (iii) have 125 or more full-time equivalent (FTE) residents enrolled in approved teaching programs.

-- (b) Determination of a hospital's eligibility for an IME adjustment will be done annually by the department, as of the first day of the provider's fiscal year.
+(b) Determination of a hospital's eligibility for an IME adjustment will be done annually by the department, as of the first day of the provider's fiscal year.
 If a hospital meets the qualification for an IME adjustment after the start of its fiscal year, it will be deemed eligible for the IME adjustment beginning on the first day of the quarter after the date the qualification were met.

-A determination that a hospital qualifies as a teaching hospital for IME payments is not to be construed as the state teaching hospital with regard to DRG outlier payments or for GME payments. - (c) The IME payment will be calculated separately for regular medicaid and group VIII (the other adult group who are newly eligible for medicaid under the affordable care act). - (d) The IME payment amount by population group is determined by multiplying DRG operating payments for each group, which are DRG payments and outlier payments, by the IME adjustment factor computed by the following formula:
+(c) The IME payment amount is determined by multiplying DRG operating payments, which are DRG payments and outlier payments, by the IME adjustment factor computed by the following formula: